GodwinEke/c-lineassistantrepo/README.md

-hello, howdy, hey               Prompts erikwonda to start a conversation with user. add_todo                        Add events into a TODO list for user see_todo                        Returns a list of events added to TODO list
+hello, howdy, hey               Prompts erikwonda to start a conversation with user. add_todo                        Add events into a TODO list for user see_todo                        Returns a list of events added to TODO list remove_todo                     Allows user to remove events from TODO list.
 ```

 To use the ```news``` keyword, user must retrieve an ```API_KEY``` from [The Guardian](https://open-platform.theguardian.com/) and add to your ```ENVIRONMENT_VARIABLE```